Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/06-gemm/README.md

 The Matrix Multiply supports a matrix of elements of integer type (int16, cint16, int32, or cint32) multiplied by a matrix of elements of integer type.
 It also supports a matrix of elements of float type (float, cfloat) multiplied by a matrix of elements of float type.
 However, a mix of integer types and float types is not supported.

-The Matrix Multiply for AIE-ML supports integer types (int16, int32, cint16, and cint32) but does not support floating-point types (float, cfloat).
+The Matrix Multiply for AIE-ML and AIE-MLv2 support integer types (int16, int32, cint16, and cint32) but does not support floating-point types (float, cfloat).

 The graph entry point as follows: ```xf::dsp::aie::blas::matrix_mult::matrix_mult_graph```